 In summer the boys play cricket and take part in athletics.
 We have ‘A’ and ‘B’ teams in cricket, meaning that as many boys as possible can represent the school, and net practices after school are hugely popular.

-Religious Studies & PSHE
+Religious Education & PSHE

 The boys are able to plan and investigate a range of scientific experiments, both individually and in groups.
 This is enhanced by themed science days where the boys get ‘hands-on’ experience in a range of scientific topics.
-These events, which are sometimes held in the evening, are very popular with boys and parents alike, particularly the ‘big bang’ on the field at the end of the day.